cert-manager/website/content/en/docs/usage/certificate.md

 The signed certificate will be stored in a `Secret` resource named `example-com-tls` in the same namespace as the `Certificate` once the issuer has successfully issued the requested certificate.

+If `secretTemplate` is present, annotations and labels set in this property will be copied over to `example-com-tls` secret.
+Both properties are optional.

 The `Certificate` will be issued using the issuer named `ca-issuer` in the `sandbox` namespace (the same namespace as the `Certificate` resource).